 Usage: Leisure, Fishing, Ferry Terminal

 About Church Bay (Rathlin Island)Rathlin, Northern Island's only inhabited island, is reached by ferry from Ballycastle.
 It docks at Church Bay and there are at least two return sailings per day all year round with additional sailings in the summer months.
-The six mile journey by the car ferry takes 40 minutes, but an 'express' passenger-only service will take you there in just 20 minutes.
+The six mile journey takes 45 minutes.